bbauska/W3Cx-5of5/README.md

 In Module 4, we continue exploring JavaScript Object Oriented
 Programming:

--   You will learn new things about JavaScript object properties and methods
+-   You will learn new things about JavaScript object properties and methods,

--   You will see how to build many instances of objects using ES5 constructor functions and the new ES6 classes
+-   You will see how to build many instances of objects using ES5 constructor functions and the new ES6 classes,

--   You will learn how to use the &quot;new&quot; keyword for building objects, and about the mysterious &quot;this&quot; keyword you already met in some examples
+-   You will learn how to use the &quot;new&quot; keyword for building objects, and about the mysterious &quot;this&quot; keyword you already met in some examples,

 -   You will learn about &quot;class properties and methods&quot; (vs.
-    &quot;instance properties and methods&quot;)
+    &quot;instance properties and methods&quot;).

 Finally, you will use these new concepts for improving the small game we started to develop in Module 2!